I've tried to keep this post to a minimum, but there's a lot to say. Please bear with me.

 The Exception to the Rule

 Now, there is an exception: if you have current software assurance (SA) for SQL Server 2008 R2, this allows you to slide into SQL Server 2012 while maintaining CAL licensing (which you can't do if you are buying new SQL Server 2012 licenses – those have to be core-based, always).
-The term I've heard most often for this is "grandfathering."
-Theoretically, grandfathering allows you to enjoy all the Enterprise Edition benefits of SQL Server 2012, while pushing off the much higher core-based licensing costs until the next version that you upgrade to.
+Theoretically, upgrading with CAL licensing in place allows you to enjoy all the Enterprise Edition benefits of SQL Server 2012, while pushing off the much higher core-based licensing costs until the next version that you upgrade to.
 But there's an important catch in the way this exception works, that many customers seem to overlook.
 From http://www.microsoft.com/sqlserver/en/us/get-sql-server/licensing.aspx (hidden by default under the "Licensing by users – Server + CAL licensing"):

 Existing Enterprise Edition licenses in the Server + CAL licensing model that are upgraded to SQL Server 2012 and beyond will be limited to server deployments with 20 cores or less.
 This 20 core limit only applies to SQL Server 2012 Enterprise Edition Server licenses in the Server + CAL model and will still require the appropriate number/versions of SQL Server CALs for access.